About Us!

 Volunteer

-If you would like more information about volunteering with Prevention Point, please send email with your interest and contact information to julia@pppgh.org.
-You may also call our office (412) 247-3404 and leave your contact information
+If you would like more information about volunteering with Prevention Point, please send an email with your interest and contact information to jonah@pppgh.org.

 Contact Us